0n0w1c/grubefi-rpi4/README.md

 Minimal change to how a Manjaro ARM RPi4 installation is maintained. \
 The exception is the addition of the `update-grubefi` command, \
-which should be run after making configuration changes to files in /boot.
+which can be used to manually update configuration changes to UEFI. \
+Under most situations, the configuration is automatically updated.

 - - - -
 #### Installation ####